 The Water Resources Program: The Water Resources Program is one of many specialty programs under RCE.
 Dr. Obropta created the RCE Water Resources Program in 2002 and has developed it into an award winning state-wide program dedicated to solving New Jersey's water resources issues.
 Through competitive grants secured from local, state, and national entities, the program now supports several full-time staff, part-time community outreach specialists, and undergraduate students.
 The diversity of backgrounds of this staff reflects the variety of needs to be addressed and the holistic approach needed to solve New Jersey's water resources issues.
 With engineers, scientists, educators, landscape architects, and other design professionals, the team routinely approaches each project and program from a multidisciplinary point of view.
-The mission of the Water Resources Program is to identify and address community water resources issues using sustainable and practical science-based solutions.
-This is accomplished through research, project development, assessment and extension and through the collaborative efforts of our many regional, national, and international partners.
+The mission of the Water Resources Program is to identify and address water resources issues by engaging and empowering communities to employ practical science-based solutions to help create a more equitable and sustainable New Jersey.
+This is accomplished through research, project development, assessment and extension, and through the collaborative efforts of our many regional, national, and international partners.